aidenlangley/aidenlangley/README.md

 - 👀 I’m interested in Rust, health and Māoritanga.
 - 🌱 I’m currently becoming a Rustacean (learning Rust & systems level programming), how to contribute to open source projects and working for myself.
-- 💞️ Right now, I'm building Todoist into the terminal and [The Hub](https://aidenlangley.github.io/hub/).
+- 💞️ Right now, I'm building Todoist into the terminal and building [wowhub.co.nz](https://wowhub.co.nz/).